cu-esiil-edu/esiil-stars-student-webpages/index.md

 ***

 ### Step 6: Add some additional information to your webpage
-Now, you're ready to start adding some more information to your webpage.
+Now you're ready to start adding some more information to your webpage.
 Navigate back to your repository and open the `index.md` file that you just created.
 You will edit this page by clicking on the **pencil** icon on the right of the menu near the top of repository page on GitHub.

 <img src="https://raw.githubusercontent.com/cu-esiil-edu/esiil-stars-student-webpages/main/images/edit-file.png">